 91. Meatball Soup

 Any recipe that includes meatballs is a winner in my book, and this soup is no different.
 I love the variety of ingredients, like chopped sweet potato and green beans, and that this soup is infused with flavor after just 20 minutes on the stove.
-It’s a healthy, hearty bone broth protein powder recipe that’s perfect for colder months.
+It’s a healthy, hearty bone broth recipe that’s perfect for colder months.

 Photo: Dr. Axe

 This soup looks and tastes like a restaurant-quality dish, but it’s actually quite easy to pull together.
 Ginger and lemongrass are steeped right into the broth, adding their medicinal properties to this soup, while coconut milk makes it nice and creamy.
 Serve this when you really want to wow someone!